-SAINT NICHOLAS PATRIARCHAL CATHEDRAL in NEW YORK CITYREPRESENTATION OF MOSCOW PATRIARCHATE IN THE USA
+SAINT NICHOLAS PATRIARCHAL CATHEDRAL IN NEW YORK CITYREPRESENTATION OF THE MOSCOW PATRIARCHATE IN THE USA

 - HIS HOLINESS PATRIARCH KIRILL

 The first Orthodox parish on the east coast of North America originated in New York in 1870.

 The parish, located in a private house on Second Avenue, was visited by Greeks, Serbs, and Syrians, but mainly by employees of the consulate of the Russian Empire.
 The church was even called "consular".
 In 1894, Bishop Nicholas of the Aleutian Islands and Alaska founded a new home church in New York, consecrated in honor of St. Nicholas the Miracle Worker of Myra in Lycia.

 At the end of the 19th century, when the flow of immigrants from Russia significantly increased, and the modest size of the home church was no longer suitable to accommodate everyone who wished to attend services, its rector, the future Hieromartyr Archpriest Alexander Hotovitsky, raised the issue of building a large cathedral in New York.
 With the blessing of the newly appointed Bishop of the Aleutian Islands and Alaska, Tikhon, later the Patriarch of Moscow and All Russia, in September 1899 a specially established committee acquired a plot of land of 150 yards on East 97th Street, between Madison and Fifth Avenue, worth 72 thousand rubles.
 On this site, it was planned that a church would be built that would accommodate 900 people, along with a building for a Sunday school, a hall for celebratory meetings, and apartments for clergy.
 The construction cost was estimated at 114 thousand rubles or 57 thousand US dollars.